 A two-story, 280,000-gallon oceanarium

 It is literally a Waikiki attraction in itself and if you happen to be in the area put it on your list.
 Daily feedings are at 10:30 am and 2:30 pm and the best part of all is it’s free.
 Yep, just walk into the lobby and you will see it right off to the left, enjoy.

 You can book the ‘Alohilani direct or if you are a member of the Preferred Hotels and Resorts loyalty program book via their portal.
 I recommend that you book via A Preferred Partner agency that will get you VIP perks like free breakfast for 2, a $100 property credit, and priority on upgrades when available.
-Finally, always check reviews, like the one you are reading, and others on Tripadvisor to see the latest scoops.

 There are two towers at the ‘Alohilani and I was booked for the one nearest the mountain, I was bummed not to be nearer the ocean until I saw the view from my room, even in the early morning hours it was impressive.